ibm-cloud-docs/key-protect/tutorials/secure-import.md

     {: note}

 3. Retrieve the identifier that is associated with your
-{{site.data.keyword.keymanagementserviceshort}} service instance, and then set the value as an environment variable.
+{{site.data.keyword.keymanagementserviceshort}} instance, and then set the value as an environment variable.

     ```sh